Devleaps/github-secret-synchronizer/README.md

 - `DEFAULT_REPOSITORIES` - The default repositories that the secret/variable should be visible to (comma-separated)

 The default visibility is `all`, the default type is `secret` and the default repositories is an empty string.

+## Dry-run

+To do a dry-run, set the `DRY_RUN` environment variable to `true`.
+This will not synchronize any secrets/variables to GitHub, but will show you what would have been synchronized.

 ## Vaults